‘Outlander’ Season 3 Spoilers: What The New Trailer Could Mean For Jamie And Claire

 Outlander just released its first official trailer for the highly anticipated Season 3 on Sunday, much to the delight of its fans.
-And though the Starz show will not return to television until September, the 30 second-long trailer left a few but important hints on what Season 3 will be all about.
+And though the Starz show will not return to television until September, the 30-second-long trailer left a few but important hints on what Season 3 will be all about.

 The clip opens with a voice-over of Jamie Fraser (Sam Heughan), which is most probably a dialogue from an upcoming episode.